AAPS, The Association of Applied Paleontological

-During February 1977, the few fossil dealers attending the Tucson Gem and Mineral show met in the Marriot Hotel (also known as Holiday Inn on Broadway & now the Radison City Center), downtown Tucson, to discuss the formation of a collective association.
+During February 1977, the few fossil dealers attending the Tucson Gem and Mineral show met in the Marriot Hotel (laster known as Holiday Inn on Broadway and now the Radison City Center), downtown Tucson, to discuss the formation of a collective association.
 Included at the meeting were Peter Larson, Neal Larson, Gerald Berry, Bob Harris, Allen Graffham and Hugh Rose.

 AAPS was the original idea of Hugh Rose, who later became an honorary member

-The AAPS met for its second annual meeting, again at Tucson in Feb.
-1978.
+The AAPS met for its second annual meeting, again at Tucson in February 1978.
 Prospective new members had to be nominated by a current member and elected by a majority of the membership.
 All new members were elected that way until 1997 when membership was opened up to fossil business.
 There were still methods in place to remove members if they did not comply with the AAPS Code of Ethics.
-Associate and Honorary Members were allowed as early as 1980.
+Associate and honorary members were allowed as early as 1980.
 Annual dues were originally $50 and stayed that way until the late 1990's when they were reduced to $10.

 In 1979, most of the fossil enterprises that attended the Tucson show were brought together by George Topham who organized the first fossil show at the Sheraton Pueblo.
 At this time, several new members were added, including Leon Theisen, Warfield Fossils and Tom Johnson.
 Throughout the 1980's, the organization continued to grow and add more members, mostly those associated with the Fossil Show at the Pueblo.
 By the early 1990's there were more than 60 member businesses and several Associate members of the AAPS.
 By 1989 the fossil show moved to the Ramada Inn on Oracle with Marty Zinn.
 That hotel changed its name several times becoming the Vagabond 2003.
 In 2005 the fossil show moved to the Inn Suites and the new Ramada Inn along St. Mary's Road.

-The IAPS (International Association of Paleontological Suppliers) was created in the early 1990's to help foreign businesses organize and become aware of the US and other countries legislation regarding the import and export of fossils from different countries in the world.
+The IAPS (International Association of Paleontological Suppliers) was created in the early 1990s to help foreign businesses organize and become aware of the United States and other countries' legislation regarding the import and export of fossils from different countries in the world.
 The first president of this organization was Kirby Siber of Siber & Siber from Aathol, Switzerland.
 The organization adopted the code of ethics of the AAPS, and used the AAPS constitution as a guideline for their constitution.
 The IAPS became incorporated with the AAPS in 2000.

 It became apparent that we should do something more with our funds than to use them to fight government legislation, so in 1990 we started the James Welch Scholarship.
 Our first scholarship was named for a long time member, James Welch of Montana Geological Materials, from Billings, Montana, who died of a heart attack while collecting fossils at Glass Mountain, in the Permian of Texas.
 From 1990 until 1995 we worked quite closely with the Paleo Society who chose the recipients to award our scholarships.